-- Trust Financial Procedures; - Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - Delegation of authority and segregation of duties as set out in the Trust's Financial Procedures;
+- Trust Financial Procedures; - Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Directors; - Delegation of authority and segregation of duties as set out in the Trust's Financial Procedures; - Director review of projected new schools' costs; - Director review of proposed and actual procurement;

-RUSSELL EDUCATION TRUST GOVERNANCE STATEMENT YEAR ENDED 31 AUGUST 2022
+RUSSELL EDUCATION TRUST GOVERNANCE STATEMENT YEAR ENDED 31 AUGUST 2023

-- Director review of projected new schools' costs; - Director review of proposed and actual procurement; - Identification and management of other risks through the use of risk registers.
+- Identification and management of other risks through the use of risk registers.
 Additional detail is provided in the Risk and Control Framework section of the Directors' Report; - Setting targets to measure financial and other performance; and - Clearly defined purchasing (asset purchase or capital investment) guidelines.

-The board of trustees has considered the need for a specific internal audit function and has decided to put in place an internal audit function.
-The service is delivered by qualified accountants from across Russell Education Trust's schools.
-The internal audit function reports directly to the trustees, who also set an annual scope of work for internal audit.
+The Board of Directors has considered the need for a specific internal audit function and has put in place a bpught in internal audit service.
+The internal audit function reports directly to the Board of Directors, who also set an annual scope of work for internal audit.

 Internal audit's role includes giving advice on financial matters and performing a range of checks on the Trust's financial systems.
-In particular, the checks carried out in the current period included bank reconciliations and VAT.

-The internal audit function reports to the board of trustees on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities.
+The internal audit function reports to the Board of Directors on the operation of the systems of control and on the discharge of the Board of Directors' financial responsibilities.